How To Keep Cool In Bed At Night

-If you’re reading this article, I can only assume you’re familiar with the frustrating feeling of tossing and turning all night because it’s too hot to sleep.
+If you’re reading this, I imagine you’re familiar with the frustrating feeling of tossing and turning all night because it’s too hot to sleep.

-It’s a feeling I know only too well as I’m a perennially hot sleeper who needs a cool bedroom temperature to fall asleep.
+It’s a feeling I know only too well, as I’m a hot sleeper myself and often struggle to drift off if my bedroom, bed, or body are too warm.

 1. Have a shower before going to bed